Queritel/meet/README.md

 - Automatic locale detection based on browser settings.
 - Dates, times, and time-zones in the language and format of the locale (see [screenshots](#step-2)).
 - Workflow optimizations for speedy appointment creation on the backend (see [screenshots](#backend)).
-- Streamlined booking process (one step less).
+- Streamlined booking process (shorter by one step).
 - Abbreviated booking form, sacrificing the address, city, and ZIP code fields for real-estate savings and smaller privacy footprint.

 ## Additional tweaks

 - Optionally hide service descriptions from the front page (`&mini=true` URL parameter).
 - Optionally skip over the service selection step, landing straight in the date-time selection step (`&proceed=true` URL parameter).
-(Serving suggestion: `&proceed=true&service=N` to direct clients directly to the calendar for service _N_).
+(Serving suggestion: `&proceed=true&service=N` will direct clients straight to the calendar for service _N_).
 - Booking view embeddable as `<iframe />`.
 - Service descriptions of arbitrary length, suitable for academic and other complex services.
 - HTML sanitization via [HTML Purifier](http://htmlpurifier.org/).